 Pets & charities to help pets

 There are many pets chariites worldwide...so here are just a few.
 Depending on the size of the pets animals charities, they may be local set-ups, or have a large national or regional spread.
-Cats Protection for instance has just under 30 adoption centres in the UK, plus branches run by volunteers who fund-raise, rescue cats, foster cats, raise awareness of Cats Protection etc; plus they have a network of charity shops.
+Cats Protection for instance has adoption centres around the UK, plus branches run by volunteers who fund-raise, rescue cats, foster cats, raise awareness of Cats Protection etc; plus they have a network of charity shops.
 On the other hand, another cat charity may simply help rescuing cats in their town or even village, taking strays & lost cats in, trying to find their owners and then a new home

 To help with pet rescue